Skip to main content

 • Sora Overdrive host Trinity Area School District's online library.
 Students can access the online library via Classlink or by clicking here

-Open enrollment for insurance will begin September 3, 2024 and continue through September 20, 2024.
-Purchased insurance is valid from the point of purchase through the open enrollment period for the following school year.
-After the open enrollment period, insurance will only be available to new students entering the district.
-Please note that this coverage does not carry over from year to year if it goes unused.
+This school year’s open enrollment for insurance will be open through September 19, 2025.
+Coverage is valid from the date of purchase through the open enrollment period of the following school year.
+After this period, insurance will only be available to new students enrolling in the district.

 Incidents of abuse or intentional damage are not covered by the optional insurance program and may result in the full repair cost being billed to the Parent/Guardian.

-Pricing guidelines for repairs and replacements is as follows.
+Pricing guidelines for repairs and replacements are as follows.

 Equipment